* Durable goods orders rise more than expected

 By Rodrigo Campos

-NEW YORK, May 24 (Reuters) - U.S. stocks were set to open lower on Friday, setting up Wall Street for its first weekly decline since mid April, amid concern the U.S. central bank may scale back its support to the economy.
+NEW YORK, May 24 (Reuters) - U.S. stocks fell for a third day on Friday amid lingering concern the U.S. central bank may scale back its support to the economy.

 Trading has been choppy in the second half of the week as market participants assess the Federal Reserve's evolving stance towards markets.
 Fed support has been instrumental in a rally that has boosted U.S. stocks to record highs this year.